priorelli/deep-kinematic-inference/README.md

 The variable `context` specifies whether (`dynamic`) or not (`static`) the red target and the green obstacle move.
 The velocity is set by `target_vel`.

-The arm configuration is defined through the dictionary `joints`.
+The agent configuration is defined through the dictionary `joints`.
 The value `link` specifies the joint to which the new one is attached; `angle` encodes the starting value of the joint; `limit` defines the min and max angle limits.

 If needed, target and obstacle positions and directions (encoded in the arrays `obj_pos` and `obj_dirs`) can be manually through the function `sample_objects` in *environment/window.py*.